OpenBiome Supports FDA Committee’s Endorsement of RBX2660 and Affirms Continued Access to Investigational Fecal Microbiota Transplantation

 However, even with the potential approval of RBX2660 and other microbiome-based therapeutics in the future, investigational FMT will remain an important treatment option—especially for patient groups who will be ineligible for RBX2660 (e.g. those with fulminant, life-threatening CDI requiring FMT via colonoscopy and pediatric patients).
 Therefore, OpenBiome will continue to provide safe access to investigational FMT for recurrent CDI in neglected patient populations.

-OpenBiome remains committed to distributing FMT preparations for as long as the FDA upholds its policy of enforcement discretion, which permits the use of investigational FMT treatment for recurrent CDI not responsive to standard therapy.
+OpenBiome remains committed to distributing investigational FMT preparations under the FDA’s policy of enforcement discretion, which permits the use of investigational FMT treatment for recurrent CDI not responsive to standard therapy.
 The policy of enforcement discretion has successfully balanced access to treatment and enabling innovation in microbiome therapeutics for CDI, as evidenced by the RBX2660 VRBPAC meeting.
-We hope the Agency continues to consider the needs— as expressed by several patient and expert participants in the open hearing on September 22, 2022—for timely access to FMT for neglected patient groups suffering with CDI who do not qualify for or fail to respond to RBX2660.
+We hope the Agency continues to consider the needs— as expressed by several patient and expert participants in the open hearing on September 22, 2022—for timely access to investigational FMT for neglected patient groups suffering with CDI who do not qualify for or fail to respond to RBX2660.

 OpenBiome accelerates bold discoveries in microbiome science to improve health for all.
 An independent nonprofit, we catalyze cutting edge research, advance treatment, and expand scientific capacity to unlock the full potential of the human microbiome.